Objective rates as covariant derivatives on the manifold of Riemannian metrics: Introduction

 \section{Introduction}

 The re-foundation and geometrization of Continuum Mechanics was initiated by C. Truesdell and W. Noll at the beginning of the second half of the 20th century~\cite{TN1965,WT1973}.
 These authors have formulated a frame independent theory, using in a systematic way, intrinsic notations and defining general axioms -- among them the principle of objectivity -- from which soundly derives the finite strain theory.
 The starting point of this formulation is an abstract manifold of dimension 3 (with boundary) $\body$, called the \emph{body}, and \emph{equipped with a volume form} (the mass measure).
 The usual \emph{reference configuration} $\Omega_{0}$ is thus just the choice of a particular embedding of $\body$ into the Euclidean space $\espace$ (which usually represents the unloaded system), while the \emph{deformed/actual configuration} is an embedding of $\body$ into $\espace$ (which represents the configuration of the system, in equilibrium, after a certain loading has been applied).
 The geometrization of Continuum Mechanics was continued afterwards, under the impulse of Marsden and Hughes~\cite{MH1994}, and is still alive today \cite{ES1980,SM1984,San1992,ST1994,Sve1995,GK1996,SH1997,Kad1999,NS2010,Dim2011,Fia2011,Ber2012,Ste2015,SE2020}.
 The possibility to make mechanical calculations (and numerical discretizations in~\cite{Fia2015,Fia2016}) directly on the body $\body$ emerges with the formulation, by Noll~\cite{Nol1972} and later by Rougée~\cite{Rou1980}, of so-called \emph{intrinsic stresses}, and by the possibility to recast boundary conditions on the abstract manifold $\body$ (see Noll's formulation in~\cite{Nol1978}).
-In line with Eringen~\cite{Eri1962}, Green and Zerna~\cite{GZ1968}, Benzecri~\cite{Ben1967}, Noll~\cite{Nol1972,Nol1978}, and then Epstein and Segev~\cite{ES1980}, Rougée~\cite{Rou1980,Rou1991a,Rou1997,Rou2006} has furthermore rightly understood the fundamental role played in Continuum Mechanics by the \emph{manifold of Riemannian metrics} on the body $\body$.
+In line with Eringen~\cite{Eri1962}, Green and Zerna~\cite{GZ1968}, Benzecri~\cite{Ben1967}, Noll~\cite{Nol1972,Nol1978}, and then Epstein and Segev~\cite{ES1980,Seg1986}, Rougée~\cite{Rou1980,Rou1991a,Rou1997,Rou2006} has furthermore rightly understood the fundamental role played in Continuum Mechanics by the \emph{manifold of Riemannian metrics} on the body $\body$.
 This infinite dimensional manifold, noted $\Met(\body)$, can itself be endowed with a Riemannian structure, in fact an $L^{2}$-metric.
-This is well-known in the framework of general relativity, where such a metric (on the manifold of Lorentzian metrics) called the \emph{Ebin metric}~\cite{Ebi1968} has been introduced and actively studied in~\cite{FG1989,GM1991,Cla2010,Cla2010a}.
+This is well-known in the framework of general relativity, where such a metric (on the manifold of Lorentzian metrics) called the \emph{Ebin metric}~\cite{Ebi1968} has been introduced.
+The geometry of the manifold of Riemannian metrics has been extensively studied for its own sake by many authors~\cite{Ebi1967,FG1989,GM1991,Cla2018,Cla2010,Cla2010a,Cla2013,BHM2013}.
+The subject is connected to General Relativity but also to the theory of the Ricci flow~\cite{Ham1982a,Ham1986} which has become famous following the work of Grigori Perelman~\cite{Per2002,Per2003,Per2003a}.
 It is perhaps less popular in Continuum Mechanics, and we must recognize Paul Rougée~\cite{Rou1980,Rou1991,Rou1991a,Rou1997,Rou2006} as a pioneer for having introduced such a concept in this field.